Shreedhar204/team-directory/README.md

 # Coding Challenge REST API

 This is a RESTful API built with Node.js, Express, and MySQL using Sequelize ORM.
-It provides endpoints for managing employee records — including creating, retrieving, updating, and deleting employee data.
+It provides endpoints for managing employee records — including creating and retrieving employee data.

 ## Features